 This is Via’s second partnership in the State of Utah, and first time its “Integrated Mobility Solution” has been offered in the Mountain West.

 High Valley Transit (HVT) is the premier transit and mobility solutions provider for communities and visitors of the Wasatch Back.
 Established in January 2021, HVT was formed to facilitate equitable and highly visible access to services, employment, and destinations throughout our internationally renowned alpine community.
 We are invested in providing environmentally ethical services to meet the growing demands of our community.
 High Valley Transit aims to increase mobility and access to, from, and throughout the Wasatch Back via fare-free Fixed-route bus, micro-transit, and multimodal transit solutions.

 Founded in 2012, Via pioneered the TransitTech category by using new technologies to power public mobility systems, optimizing networks of dynamic shuttles, buses, wheelchair accessible vehicles, school buses, and autonomous vehicles around the globe.
 Building the world’s most efficient, equitable, and sustainable transportation network for all riders — including those with limited mobility, those without smartphones, and unbanked populations — Via works with its partners to lower the cost of public transit and provide accessible options that rival the convenience of a personal car at a much reduced environmental impact.
-At the intersection of transportation and technology, Via is a visionary market leader that combines software innovation with sophisticated service design and operational expertise to fundamentally improve the way the world moves, with 200 global partners on six continents, and counting.
+At the intersection of transportation and technology, Via is a visionary market leader that combines software innovation with sophisticated service design and operational expertise to fundamentally improve the way the world moves, with more than 500 global partners on five continents, and counting.